Human rights in Malta: History

 Following World War I, Malta was stricken by an inability to provide basic food supplies and for a majority of the islands, increasing the cost of living after the war.
-However, some divisions of the society (grain importers, merchants) prospered economically, spurring and social discontent towards the state.
+However, some divisions of the society (grain importers, merchants) prospered economically, spurring social discontent towards the state.
 Dr Filippo Sceberras of the Malta National Assembly worked to defend the nation and bring about social and political changes.
 He had called for a meeting of the National Assembly on 7 June 1919.
 During the conduction of the National Assembly, a demonstrator crowd rioted with resent towards the current British command.
 This resulted in the loss of four Maltese citizens at the hand of British Soldiers, now honoured as a national holiday, Sette Giugno.
 In the aftermath of this complication, constitutional progress was expedited and on 20 November 1919, the Maltese were assured to be granted their own parliament, allowing for the domestic settlement of internal affairs.
 A new constitution was subsequently granted on 30 April 1921.
 Elections were held and in November, the first Maltese Parliament was congregated.

 The 1941 Constitution had at its source the European Convention on Human Rights, made effective in 1953.
 It asserted the entitlement of each person in Malta to fundamental rights and freedoms of an individual.
 Malta acquired independence from the British Empire in September 1964.
 The 1964 Constitution contained an extensive and judicially enforceable bill of rights e.g., the right to life and security of the person, privacy of the home and other property.
 In 2004, Malta joined the European Union.

 Sources of rights

 The source of rights is primarily founded within the Constitution of Malta.
-Chapter II (Declaration of Principles) iterates a list of sixteen (Articles 7 - 21) explicit rights that provide the foundation the rights enforced by the nation, as article 21 (Application of the principles) states:
+Chapter II (Declaration of Principles) iterates a list of sixteen (Articles 7 - 21) explicit rights that provide the foundation for the rights enforced by the nation, as article 21 (Application of the principles) states:

 "The provisions of this Chapter shall not be enforceable in any court, ... and it shall be the aim of the State to apply these principles in making laws."

 However, the protection of human rights is enforced by the Constitution of Malta in Chapter IV (Fundamental Rights and Freedoms of the Individual; Articles 32 - 45) Primarily, these rights strive to achieve three basic principles as outlined in the constitution:

 "(a) life, liberty, security of the person, the enjoyment of property and the protection of the law;